taostat/taostats-docs/docs/Bittensor/tokenomics/staking-in-dtao.md

 ---
 title: Staking
-excerpt: >-
-  Learn about staking to root and staking in alpha, and how these emissions are divided up.
+excerpt: Learn about staking to root and alpha, and how these emissions are divided up.
 deprecated: false
 hidden: false
 metadata: